English Language A Level

 Beyond the Classroom

-There will be a number of opportunities to visit universities and experience degree level study, alongside attending workshops in school delivered by visiting lecturers.
-When possible, students will have the opportunity to visit universities for taster lectures and meet with undergraduate students.
-Students will need to be proactive in reading a variety of different texts outside of lesson to consolidate knowledge and develop critical perspectives.
+Language- There will be a number of opportunities to visit universities and experience degree level study, alongside attending workshops in school delivered by visiting lecturers.
+Students will need to be proactive in reading a variety of different texts outside of lesson to consolidate knowledge and developer critical perspectives.
 There will be prescribed reading lists for the students to follow.

 Your Future